bttglc/dodo/README.md

 If you are on Linux/MacOS, download the repo and run setup.sh.

-Windows does not currently have an automated setup, but you should still manage to build everything yourself.
+Windows does not currently have an automated setup, but one should still be able to build everything yourself.

 ## Tech stack